rahulkr4903-byte/JOB_PORTAL/README.md

-Built a basic job portal website using html and css
+Built a basic job portal website using html and css.This job portal helped me learned and understand grid view and flex properties